-Outdoor storage areas are screened from adjoining sites and roads by either planting, or block or impinge upon the receipt of natural sunlight and outlook; wall(s), fence(s) or a combination thereof at least 1.8m in height along the length of the storage area. d. be designed in accordance with the principles of Crime Prevention Through Environment Design (CPTED) to achieve a high level of safety, surveillance and security; e. incorporate appropriate design response, relative to size and function of buildings, that acknowledge and reflect the region's sub-tropical climate; f. reduce the visual appearance of building bulk through: design measures such as the provision of meaningful recesses and projections through the horizontal and vertical plane; ii. use of a variety of building materials and colours; iii. use of landscaping and screening. g. achieves the design principles outlined in Planning scheme policy - Integrated design.
-PO41 PO40 E41 E40 Bins and bin storage areas are provided, designed and managed in accordance with Planning scheme policy - Waste.
-Development is designed to meet the criteria in the Planning scheme policy - Waste and is demonstrated in a waste management program.
-Permanent plantation (59) PO42 PO41 E42 E41 Planting for Permanent plantation (59) purposes: Planting only comprises of native species found in local regional ecosystems endemic to the area. a. only comprises of native species found in local regional ecosystems endemic to the area; b. is sufficiently set back from property boundaries to avoid adverse impacts on adjoining properties such as shading, fire risk, health and safety.
+Outdoor storage areas are screened from adjoining sites and roads by either planting,

+- or block or impinge upon the receipt of natural sunlight and outlook; - d. be designed in accordance with the principles of Crime Prevention Through Environment Design (CPTED) to achieve a high level of safety, surveillance and security; - e. incorporate appropriate design response, relative to size and function of buildings, that acknowledge and reflect the region's sub-tropical climate; - f. reduce the visual appearance of building bulk through: - i. design measures such as the provision of meaningful recesses and projections through the horizontal and vertical plane; - ii. use of a variety of building materials and colours; - iii. use of landscaping and screening. - g. achieves the design principles outlined in Planning scheme policy - Integrated design.